zodern/meteor-pure-admin/README.md

 The route can be to a page in the admin panel, an external page, or a page in your app.
 If it is a page in the admin panel, prefix it with `{adminRoute}`.
 It will be replaced with the route prefix for the admin routes.

+## How it works

+The client is part of a meteor app in /src.
+It is generated using `gulp biuld-client`.
+The generated files are added as a client asset.
+The server route sends an html file which loads the generated js and css.

 ## TODO

 - [ ] Add items to dashboard